lorrli274/next/courses/community/Mozilla/Express Web Framework/3- Using a Database -with mongoose/20-Working with Related Documents — Population.md

 You can create references from one document/model instance to another using the `ObjectId` schema field, or from one document to many using an array of `ObjectIds`.
 The field stores the id of the related model.
 If you need the actual content of the associated document, you can use the `populate()` method in a query to replace the id with the actual data.

 For example, the following schema defines authors and stories.
 Each author can have multiple stories, which we represent as an array of `ObjectId`.
 Each story can have a single author.
-The "ref" (highlighted in bold below) tells the schema which model can be assigned to this field.
+The "ref" tells the schema which model can be assigned to this field.

 ```js
 var mongoose = require('mongoose')